GSA/wp2030-microsite/pages/offerings/commercial-coworking.md

 # Commercial coworking

-{% banner "/assets/img/offering-commercial-coworking-top.jpg", "Photograph of an open office space, with several individuals sitting or standing at various workspaces" %}
+{% banner "/assets/img/offering-commercial-coworking-top.jpg", "An open office space, with several individuals sitting or standing at various workspaces" %}

 ## Provide federal employees with a short-term space solution